gauravc95/abc/README.md

 1. Install `docker-compose`
 2. Enter `src` directory
-3. Run `docker-compose build` to create the docker image that contains the application
+3. Run `./build.sh` to create the docker image that contains the application

+## Usage

-4. Run `./start.sh` to start the application
+- Run `./start.sh` to start the application

+## Development

+- Run `./start-dev.sh` to start the application as a developer and be dropped into a shell

 ## Schema